Originally published February 16, 2017; updated March 6, 2019.

-Do: Use GoEuro to find the best way to get there.
+Do: Use Omio to find the best way to get there.

-I love using travel planning site GoEuro when trying to figure out how to get from point A to point B – it’s a great way to see all your transport options and sort them by price, duration, or type.
-It’s also a great starting point for when you’re in the early stages of trip planning and includes helpful information for tons of destinations – like Italy, in this case.
+I love using travel planning site Omio when trying to figure out how to get from point A to point B. It’s a great way to see all your transport options and sort them by price, duration, or type.
+It’s also a great starting point for when you’re in the early stages of trip planning and includes helpful information for tons of destinations—like Italy, in this case.

-It’s easy to get to Como from neighboring cities such as Milan, known for its high fashion and amazing Gothic cathedral, or Bergamo, a beautiful Renaissance city in the Lombardy region.
-To arrive from Milan, I found a round-trip train ticket on GoEuro for less than 10 euros total – not bad at all!
+Visiting Lake Como is easy from neighboring cities such as Milan, known for its high fashion and amazing Gothic cathedral, or Bergamo, a beautiful Renaissance city in the Lombardy region.
+To arrive from Milan, I found a round-trip train ticket on Omio for less than 10 euros total—not bad at all!
 Trains typically depart Milan from Cadorna Railway Station near Sforzesco Castle and arrive in the town of Como.

 Don’t: Just stay in Como.